haslab/LangSMC/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-LangSMC documentation!
+LangSMC documentation
 ===================================

-**LangSMC** is a formalization effort whose goal is to machine-check the connection between verified compilation and cryptographic security that is verified inside secure multiparty computation (SMC) frameworks.
+**LangSMC** is a formalisation effort whose goal is to machine-check the connection between verified compilation and cryptographic security that is verified inside secure multiparty computation (SMC) frameworks.
 The documentation here displayed can be matched to the